Efficient total face coloring of planar and toroidal maps: SETFCs based on the square tiling

 \begin{proof} The upper-right of Figure~\ref{holes} represents the toroidal cutout $\mathbb{D}$ of $Y_{=}$, which is obtained from $[0,5]\times[0,5]$ by deleting the vertices $(x,y)=(0,1),(3,0),(2.2),(5,1),(1,4),(3,5)$, where the coordinate $x$ increases to the right and the coordinate $y$ increases downward, with the origin $O=(0,0)$ placed in the upper-left corner.
-Clearly, the shown restriction of $d_\Delta$ in the figure defines $d_{=}$.
-All rectangular tiles obtained by the interior-disjoint union of translated copies $\mathbb{D}$ are the remaining toroidal cutouts in the statement producing SETCCs $c_{=}$ on corresponding toroidal 2-cell complexes $X_{=}$.
-By continuation of this process, in the limit an infinite 2-cell complex covering the whole plane is obtained that contains a corresponding SETCC. \end{proof}
+Clearly, the shown restriction of $c_\square$ in the figure defines $d_{=}$.
+All rectangular tiles obtained by the interior-disjoint union of translated copies of $\mathbb{D}$ are the remaining toroidal cutouts in the statement producing SETFCs on corresponding toroidal maps.
+By continuation of this process, in the limit an infinite map covering the whole plane is obtained that contains a corresponding SETFC. \end{proof}